Your privacy is critically important to us. At Tracmor we have a few fundamental principles:

 Tracmor discloses potentially personally-identifying and personally-identifying information only to those of its employees, contractors and affiliated organizations that (i) need to know that information in order to process it on Tracmor’s behalf or to provide services available at Tracmor’s websites, and (ii) that have agreed not to disclose it to others.
 Some of those employees, contractors and affiliated organizations may be located outside of your home country; by using Tracmor’s websites, you consent to the transfer of such information to them.
 Tracmor will not rent or sell potentially personally-identifying and personally-identifying information to anyone.
 Other than to its employees, contractors and affiliated organizations, as described above, Tracmor discloses potentially personally- identifying and personally-identifying information only in response to a subpoena, court order or other governmental request, or when Tracmor believes in good faith that disclosure is reasonably necessary to protect the property or rights of Tracmor, third parties or the public at large.
 If you are a registered user of a Tracmor service and have supplied your email address, Tracmor may occasionally send you an email to tell you about new features, solicit your feedback, or just keep you up to date with what’s going on with Tracmor and our products.
 We primarily use our forums to communicate this type of information, so we expect to keep this type of email to a minimum.
 If you send us a request (for example via a support email or via one of our feedback mechanisms), we reserve the right to publish it in order to help us clarify or respond to your request or to help us support other users.
 Tracmor takes all measures reasonably necessary to protect against the unauthorized access, use, alteration or destruction of potentially personally-identifying and personally-identifying information.

-If Tracmor, or substantially all of its assets were acquired, or in the unlikely event that Tracmor goes out of business or enters bankruptcy, user information would be one of the assets that is transferred or acquired by a third party.
-You acknowledge that such transfers may occur, and that any acquiror of Tracmor may continue to use your personal information as set forth in this policy.
+If Tracmor or substantially all of its assets were acquired, or in the unlikely event that Tracmor goes out of business or enters bankruptcy, user information would be one of the assets that are transferred or acquired by a third party.
+You acknowledge that such transfers may occur and that any acquiror of Tracmor may continue to use your personal information as set forth in this policy.